This information will help you prepare for radiation therapy to treat skin lymphoma (cancer of the lymph nodes).

 - Choose foods that are high in calories and protein.
-You will receive the resource Eating Well During and After Your Cancer Treatment, which has many suggestions.
+Your nurse will give you the resource Eating Well During and After Your Cancer Treatment, which has many suggestions.

 - Try to eat small, frequent meals throughout the day.
 If you never seem to feel hungry, set up a schedule to make sure you eat regularly (for example, every 2 hours).

-- Eat your meals slowly in a relaxing setting.
+- Eat your meals slowly in a relaxed setting.
 Eat with family or friends whenever possible.